There is no APTAS for 2-dimensional vector bin packing: Revisited: Introduction

 \subsection{Related Works}

-For vector bin packing, in the case where $d$ has been supplied as part of the input, de la Vega and Lueker gave $(d+\epsilon)$-approximate algorithm in \cite{DBLP:journals/combinatorica/VegaL81}.
-This algorithm is almost optimal as there is a reduction from the vertex coloring problem known, which shows a $d^{1-\epsilon}$ hardness (see \cite{DBLP:conf/soda/BansalE016}).
+For the Vector Bin Packing problem, when $d$ has been supplied as part of the input, Fernandez de la Vega and Lueker gave a $(d+\epsilon)$-approximate algorithm in \cite{DBLP:journals/combinatorica/VegaL81}.
+This algorithm is almost optimal as there is a well-known reduction from the Vertex Coloring problem, which shows a $d^{1-\epsilon}$ hardness (see~\cite{DBLP:conf/soda/BansalE016}).

 If $d$ is kept fixed, i.e., it is not supplied as part of the input, then the above lower bound does not hold, and in fact, much better approximation factors are known for this case.
-The barrier of $d$ was broken by Chekuri and Khanna \cite{DBLP:journals/siamcomp/ChekuriK04} by obtaining a $1+\epsilon d + H_{\epsilon^{-1}}$ approximation where $H_k=\sum_{m=1}^k \frac{1}{m}$.
-Notice that taking $\epsilon = \frac{1}{d}$, this implies a $\mathcal O(\ln d)$ approximation (in fact\footnote{$\gamma\approx 0.57721$ is the Euler-Mascheroni constant} $\ln d + 2 + \gamma$).
-This was further improved to $\ln d + 1$ by Bansal, Caprara, and Sviridenko~\cite{DBLP:journals/siamcomp/BansalCS09} and then to $\ln (d+1) + 0.807$ by Bansal, Eli\'a\v{s} and Khan \cite{DBLP:conf/soda/BansalE016}.
-Recently Sandeep \cite{DBLP:journals/eccc/Sandeep21} showed that the best approximation ratio any vector bin packing algorithm, for high enough dimensions, can have is $\Omega (\ln d)$.
+The barrier of $d$ was broken by Chekuri and Khanna~\cite{DBLP:journals/siamcomp/ChekuriK04} by obtaining a $\ln d + 2 + \gamma$ approximation, where $\gamma\approx 0.57721$ is the Euler-Mascheroni constant.
+This was further improved to $\ln d + 1$ by Bansal, Caprara, and Sviridenko~\cite{DBLP:journals/siamcomp/BansalCS09} and then to $\ln (d+1) + 0.807$ by Bansal, Eli\'a\v{s}, and Khan \cite{DBLP:conf/soda/BansalE016}.
+Recently, Sandeep \cite{DBLP:conf/focs/Sandeep21} showed that the best approximation ratio any algorithm which solves Vector Bin Packing can have, for high enough dimensions, is $\Omega (\ln d)$.
 In the $d=2$ case, Bansal, Caprara, and Sviridenko \cite{DBLP:journals/siamcomp/BansalCS09} gave a 1.693 approximation algorithm which was later improved to 1.406 by Bansal, Eli\'a\v{s}, and Khan \cite{DBLP:conf/soda/BansalE016}.
+Recently, this was further improved to $\frac{4}{3}+\varepsilon$ by Kulik, Mnich, and Shachnai~\cite{DBLP:journals/corr/abs-2205-12828}.